TIMELINE-Takata air bag recalls

 Toyota, concealed crucial information on defective air bags.

-* Nov 6 - Takata warns of a bigger full-year loss, and pays
+Nov 6 - Takata warns of a bigger full-year loss; takes 49.9

 taking its total Takata-related recalls to nearly 10 million.